 🍹 More Tropical Places to Visit Without a Passport

-The US territories of Puerto Rico and the US Virgin Islands are the most convenient exotic destinations for American travelers looking for tropical escapes.
-If you want to vacation outside the US with minimal hassle, visit the following tropical places without passport.
+The US territories of Puerto Rico and the US Virgin Islands are the most convenient exotic destinations for Americans looking for tropical escapes.
+If you want to vacation outside the US with minimal hassle, visit the following tropical places without a passport.

 9. St. Thomas, US Virgin Islands